 - Mylar Blankets – If the heat goes out, you be glad you had this lightweight solution.

 - Camp Stove – Hot food is better than cold food.
+You can also keep extra propane or charcoal for your full size grill, if you have one.

 - Can Opener – Need a way to pop open those cans in storage; keep a backup in your kit.
+If you store buckets, you should look at a bucket opener as well.

-- Access to Tools – Purchase a small tool kit if you do not have many tools
+- Access to Tools – Purchase a small tool kit if you do not have many tools.

 - Spare Keys – A survival kit is a great spot to stash spare keys for your vehicles.